 The assets and liabilities of the investments in acquired businesses are accounted for under the purchase method of accounting and recorded at their fair values at the dates of acquisition.
 The excess of the purchase price over the estimated fair values of the net assets acquired is recorded as an increase in goodwill.
-The results of operations of acquired businesses have been included in the

-Consolidated Financial Statements beginning as of the date of acquisition.
-The following table summarizes the net assets acquired during the year ended December 31, 2004:
+The results of operations of acquired businesses have been included in the Consolidated Financial Statements beginning as of the date of acquisition.
+The following table summarizes the net assets acquired as of the respective acquisition dates during the years ended December 31, 2004 and 2005:

-(dollars in thousands)
+2004 2005

-Current assets, net \$ 6,398
+Current assets, net \$ 6,398 \$ 7,679

-Fixed assets 3,459
+Fixed assets 3,459 2,145

-Definite-lived acquired client relationships 46,591
+Definite-lived acquired client relationships 46,591 54,069

-Indefinite-lived acquired client relationships 47,728
+Indefinite-lived acquired client relationships 47,728 11,200

+Equity investments in Affiliates 251,500 36,199

+Deferred income taxes (27,086)

+Deferred purchase price (10,015)

-Goodwill 136,960
+Goodwill 136,960 193,796

-Net assets acquired \$ 241,136
+Net assets acquired \$ 492,636 \$ 267,987

-In connection with the Company's investment in AQR in 2004 and in accordance with the equity method of accounting, approximately \$85.0 million of acquired client relationships and \$165.0 million of goodwill have been classified within Equity Investment in Affiliate.
-The Company's purchase price allocation for this investment is subject to the finalization of the valuation of acquired client relationships.
+In connection with the Company's investment in equity method Affiliates in 2004 and 2005, approximately \$80,000, and \$22,000, respectively, of acquired client relationships and \$171,500 and \$14,200, respectively, of goodwill have been classified within Equity investments in Affiliates.
+The Company's purchase price allocation for its acquisition of First Asset is subject to the finalization of management's plans to restructure certain aspects of the acquired investments and the valuation of acquired client relationships.
 As a result, these preliminary amounts may be subject to revision in future periods.

-Unaudited pro forma financial results are set forth below, giving consideration to the investments in Third Avenue, Genesis, TimesSquare, AQR and Friess as if such transactions occurred as of the beginning of 2003, assuming revenue sharing arrangements had been in effect for the entire period and after making certain other pro forma adjustments.
+Unaudited pro forma financial results are set forth below, giving consideration to the investments and acquisitions in 2004 and 2005, as if such transactions occurred as of the beginning of 2004, assuming revenue sharing arrangements had been in effect for the entire period and after making certain other pro forma adjustments.

 Year Ended December 31,

-2003 2004
+2004 2005

-Revenue \$ 556,470 \$ 712,641
+Revenue \$ 764,889 \$ 951,131

-Net Income 75,192 96,595
+Net Income 101,284 122,339

-Earnings per share - basic \$ 2.36 \$ 3.22

-Earnings per share - diluted \$ 2.00 \$ 2.57
+Earnings per share-basic \$ 3.34 \$ 3.61

+Earnings per share-diluted 2.74 2.91

-In conjunction with certain acquisitions, the Company has entered into agreements and is contingently liable, upon achievement of specified financial targets, to make additional purchase payments of up to \$169,000.
-If required, these contingent payments will be settled for cash beginning in 2005 and will be accounted for as an adjustment to the purchase price of the Affiliate.
+In conjunction with certain acquisitions, the Company has entered into agreements and is contingently liable, upon achievement of specified financial targets, to make additional purchase payments of up to \$174,291 through 2011.
+If measured as of December 31, 2005, the aggregate amount payable under these agreements would be \$9,291.

-The Company's operating agreements provide Affiliate managers a conditional right to require AMG to purchase their retained equity interests at certain intervals.
-Certain agreements also provide AMG a conditional right to require Affiliate managers to sell their retained equity interests to us at certain intervals and upon their death, permanent incapacity or termination of employment and provide Affiliate managers a conditional right to require the Company to purchase such retained equity interests upon the occurrence of specified events.
+Many of the Company's operating agreements provide Affiliate managers a conditional right to require AMG to purchase their retained equity interests at certain intervals.
+Certain agreements also provide AMG a conditional right to require Affiliate managers to sell their retained equity interests to the Company at certain intervals and upon their death, permanent incapacity or termination of employment and provide Affiliate managers a conditional right to require the Company to purchase such retained equity interests upon the occurrence of specified events.
 The purchase price of these conditional purchases are generally calculated based upon a multiple of the Affiliate's cash flow distributions, which is intended to represent fair value.
-As one measure of the potential magnitude of such purchases, in the event that a triggering event and resulting purchase occurred with respect to all such retained equity interests as of December 31, 2004, the aggregate amount of these payments would have totaled approximately \$710,815.
+As one measure of the potential magnitude of such purchases, in the event that a triggering event and resulting purchase occurred with respect to all such retained equity interests as of December 31, 2005, the aggregate amount of these payments would have totaled approximately \$1,021,128.
 In the event that all such transactions were closed, AMG would own the prospective cash flow distributions of all equity interests that would be purchased from the Affiliate managers.
-As of December 31, 2004, this amount would represent approximately \$100,300 on an annualized basis.
+As of December 31, 2005, this amount would represent approximately \$137,627 on an annualized basis.